 Component of heat exchanger

-So far we have learned what is a heat exchanger, type of heat exchanger and also about Marine heat exchanger uses.
+So far we have learned Definition of heat exchanger, type of heat exchanger and also about Marine heat exchanger uses.
 Now let’s discuss about the construction and component of heat exchanger.

-As we know there are two type of heat exchanger one is shell and tube type and other is plate type.
+As we know there are two type of heat exchanging Device one is shell and tube type and other is plate type.
 Both of them have different appearance and components used in their construction.

 It has two main components that is the shell and the tube and all others are helping components for support or for it’s smooth functioning.